 Benzoyl peroxide works like this – by making oxidants which can kill off bacteria in your pores.

 Oxidants are pro-ageing and pro-damaging actives.
 They’re why all the good skincare you use contains anti-oxidants.
-If you’re looking for alternatives to these – I’m your gal.
+If you’re looking for alternatives to these – I can help you find them in the acne clinic.

 Bad Acne Mistake #3; Not Wearing Sunscreen